gxneshx/Second_Project_v1.0/README.md

     # Directory where log files will be written
     LOG_DIR=/var/log

-    # Number of worker processes to spawn for HTTP server
+    # Number of worker processes to spawn for HTTP server (10 is an example)
     WEB_SERVER_WORKERS=10

     # Starting port number for worker processes (each worker gets a unique port)